Social Science (SOCS-SHU)

 Typically offered Spring

 Students design and conduct an independent research project in their area of focus using the theories, methods, and data with which they have become familiar over the course of completing the major.
-Prerequisite: SOCS-SHU 401 Social Science Capstone Seminar.
-Open only to Social Science majors in the senior year.
+Prerequisite: SOCS-SHU 401 Social Science Senior Seminar.
+Open only to Social Science primary major in the senior year.
 Fulfillment: Social Science Capstone Course.

 Grading: Ugrd Shanghai Graded